 At times, unfortunately we continue to be troubled by head lice within the community and the school.
 To help alleviate this problem requires co-operation from everyone.
 Should head lice be found please report to the school immediately.
 Treatment is available by prescription – please follow the instructions for use carefully – or obtain advice from pharmacist or G.P.

-Miss C Thomson: First Aid Person for minor accidents and
+Mrs. G. Devine – ASNA First Aid for minor accidents and illnesses in school.

-Mrs. E. Moran Appointed person for emergency First Aid.
+Mrs. J. Swinfen – Classroom Assistant Appointed person for emergency First Aid.

 - INFORMATION IN EMERGENCIES: